longxj/emacs_conf/readme.txt

 4. make

 problem:
 f5 gdb -i=mi has some problem, use M-x gud-gdb    gdb --fullname xxx

-todo:
-find ./ -type f -iname "*.h" >cscope.files find ./ -type f -iname "*.cpp" >>cscope.files cscope -bq